Days of Darkness (2007 Canadian film): Critical reception

+Days of Darkness has an approval rating of 20% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 5.5/10.

 In Canada, Peter Howell praised the film in The Toronto Star as "exceptional", simultaneously "depressing" and "uplifting", and better than some of the films that did contend for the Palme d'Or in 2007.
 On Canoe.ca, Antoine Godin wrote the film structure felt less complete than The Barbarian Invasions and lacked its power.
 Marc-André Lussier, writing for La Presse, said parts of the film were embarrassing and the Medieval fair scenes dragged, but the realistic scenes were great.
 Manon Dumais of Voir judged it one of Arcand's lesser films, saying the Middle Ages fair sequence is tedious.
 Yann Buxeda wrote in Toronto's L'Express that the film was not a masterpiece, but Marc Labrèche helped it.
 Sun Media's Bruce Kirkland dismissed the film as occasionally charming, but unsubtle, uneven and unable to meet expectations.

 Kirk Honeycutt, writing for The Hollywood Reporter in response to the Cannes screening, called the film the most amusing of Arcand's "impressive trilogy", and a satire of "flaws and foibles of this dark age".
 Varietys Derek Elley described the film as "ho-hum", finding fault in a repetitive screenplay.
 The film received negative reviews in France, with Les Inrockuptibles describing it as "a film from an old fool", and Le Nouvel Observateur declaring it "Le Déclin de l’empire Arcand".